plone/volto/docs/source/configuration/settings-reference.md

     It also accepts a `querystring` object that allows configuring the expanders via query string parameters, such as the navigation expander.

 additionalToolbarComponents
-    For additional toolbar menues, the menu body component needs to be added to the on demand loaded components.
+    For additional toolbar menus, the menu body component needs to be added to the on-demand loaded components.

     ```jsx
     config.settings.additionalToolbarComponents = {